 Ninth Circuit Appellate Advocacy Clinic

-Over the course of the year, students, in teams of two, will represent a client in an appeal before the Ninth Circuit Court of Appeals.
-Students will be required to review the appellate record, research the legal issues presented by the case, prepare the opening and reply briefs, and argue the case before a panel of Ninth Circuit judges.
-The clinic's clients will be drawn from the Ninth Circuit's pro bono docket and will usually involve a civil rights claim.
+Over the course of the year, students, in teams of two, represent a client in every stage of a federal appeal.
+Students review the appellate record, research the legal issues presented by the case, prepare the opening and reply briefs, and argue the case before a panel of Ninth Circuit judges.
+The clinic's clients are drawn from the Ninth Circuit's pro bono docket and usually involve a civil rights claim.

 The workload required to prepare high quality appellate briefs and to prepare for oral argument is demanding.
-The formal in-class time will include a two-hour evening class at the law school meeting once a week and a separate four-hour block of supervised clinic work time during which the students can work on the various aspects of their case under the supervision of the clinic director.
-This four-hour weekly block will occur at the clinic director's appellate law office in Encino.
+The formal in-class time will include a two-hour evening class at the law school meeting once a week and a separate four-hour block of supervised clinic work time during which the students can work on the various aspects of their case under the supervision of the clinic directors.
+This four-hour weekly block will occur at the clinic directors' appellate law office in Burbank.